Call Dr. Donnelly Book Consult

 Psychology (~65%)

-Sensation and perception, learning and memory, cognition, consciousness, emotion, stress, personality, psychological disorders, and motivation.
-You will encounter major theories (behaviorism, cognitive psychology, humanistic, psychodynamic) and must understand their applications to health and behavior.
+You will encounter major theories such as behaviorism, cognitive psychology, humanistic, and psychodynamic.
+You must understand how they apply to health and behavior.

 Sociology (~30%)

-Social stratification, culture, demographics, social institutions, group dynamics, deviance, and inequality.
-The MCAT tests sociology through the lens of health disparities, access to care, and the social determinants of health — topics that are increasingly important in modern medical education.
+The MCAT tests sociology through the lens of health disparities, access to care, and social factors that affect health.
+These topics are increasingly important in medical education.

 Biology of Behavior (~5%)

-Neuroanatomy, neurotransmitter systems, the endocrine system's role in behavior, genetics of behavior, and the physiological basis of emotions and stress responses.
-This bridges the gap between the natural sciences and the behavioral sciences tested on the MCAT.
+This area bridges the gap between the natural sciences and the behavioral sciences on the MCAT.

 Research Methods & Statistics

-Experimental design, observational studies, survey methodology, reliability and validity, basic statistical concepts (mean, median, standard deviation, p-values), and ethical considerations in research.
-These skills are tested throughout the passages rather than as a separate content domain.
+These skills are tested throughout the passages rather than as a separate content area.

 AAMC Framework